ameksike/ksike.rhino.oop/README.md

 # koop

+Ksike Object Oriented Prograning (KOOP), is a library that allows you to create an abstraction layer that promotes and facilitates the use of the object-oriented programming paradigm on the JavaScript language

+# .............................................................
 Ksike Object Oriented Prograning (KOOP), es una biblioteca que permite crear una capa de abstracción que promueve y facilita el empleo del paradigma de programación orientado a objeto sobre el lenguaje JavaScript